rand-tech/xrefer/docs/usage.md

 #### Return to Base (home) view
 Pressing `ENTER` will always skip all navigation history (unlike `ESC`) and jump back to the `base` view.

+#### Expand/Collapse all Table items
+While in `base` view, pressing `E` will toggle between expanding and collapsing all items under the current table (based on where the cursor currently is)